tofuman0/Desktop-Notes-WPF/README.md

 You can set prefix and suffix for array values that are returned and set whether to newline on elements using elementsuffix= and elementprefix= before the properties and/or newlineseparator=true newlineseparator=false to set whether or not a new line is placed after each element.

-For example if the data provider allows you to pull a number of days min or max temperature values you may want to add a celcious suffix
+For example if the data provider allows you to pull a number of days min or max temperature values you may want to add a celsius suffix

 > Min Temp: \{\{ref=json("http://weatherdomain.tld/jsondata.json&daily=temperature_2m_min&timezone=auto&forecast_days=2","elementsuffix=°c","newlineseparator=true","daily","temperature_2m_min") \}\}